fabi1816/super-duper-potato/docs/source/auth0.rst

 * ``Login`` method: Calls Auth0 API passing it the absolute URI to the ``callback`` method
 * ``Logout`` method: Clears the session and redirects to an Auth0 logout URL passing the ``returnTo`` URL
-* ``Callback`` method: Gets the autorization token and redirects to an appropiate URL in the site
+* ``Callback`` method: Gets the authorization token and redirects to an appropriate URL in the site

   * This is the place to link the Auth0 to the default authorization app in Django